microsoft/health-architectures/Postman/README.md

 2. Another environment for making API calls via FHIR-Proxy to Azure API for FHIR

 **Step 5:** Get an authorization token from AAD
-**Step 6:** Test Postman setup and practice making API calls to Azure API for FHIR
+**Step 6:** Test Postman setup and get Azure API for FHIR capabilities statement

 ## Step 1 - Create an App Registration for Postman in AAD